5-second-rule/website/_posts/2014-05-26-sean-hamilton---week-8-report.md

 ### If there were goals you were unable to meet, what were the reasons?

-The selection screen and starting the game is taking more time than expected, plus Memorial Day weekend also occured.
+The selection screen and starting the game is taking more time than expected, plus Memorial Day weekend also occurred.
-The control mechanics are still being worked so play testing has not occured yet.
+The control mechanics are still being worked so play testing has not occurred yet.

 ### What are your specific goals for the next week?